Pokecube-Development/Pokecube-Issues-and-Wiki/README.md

 # Pokecube-Issues-and-Wiki
-This is where all issues for pokecube and related mods should go, also this is where the main wiki should be maintained
+This is where all issues for the core pokecube mods should go, also this is where the main wiki should be maintained